asuon95/perfect_pizza/README.md

 A complete mobile pizza ordering application.
 To run this application, import into Android Studio.

-Alternitive if importing is not working...
+alternatively, if importing is not working...
   1) Find your Android Studio folder
   2) Unzip this app file
   3) Move the unzipped file into your Android Studio folder